Neato Botvac D4 Connected Review

 The D4 systematically maps your home as it cleans, cleaning multiple rooms with ease and even returning back to its home base to charge and automatically resume cleaning if the battery level becomes too depleted mid-cycle.

-Next, we looked at the spot cleaning abilities of this Neato robot vacuum and found them to be quite good.
+Next, we evaluated the spot cleaning capabilities of this Neato robot vacuum and found them to be quite effective.
 On its default setting, it will clean an area of about 49 sq. ft.
 You can also set this area to be quite a bit larger — 169 sq. ft. — in the app.
 We did wish that the D4 would make multiple passes, but you can always initiate the spot cleaning mode twice in a row for heavy messes.

 This robot also did very well in our furnished room test, though it was usually hit-or-miss if the robot would venture underneath the chairs to clean, as it will omit cleaning the most cluttered areas.
 However, you can always cordon off these areas using the D4's very effective barrier system.

-You can use a roll of the magnetic tape or you can draw virtual no-go lines in the app after the D4 has mapped your house.
+You can use a roll of magnetic tape, or you can draw virtual no-go lines in the app after the D4 has mapped your house.

 Carpet Cleaning